top of page

 • nigelcodeauthor

-As well as writing up David’s next curious case, a disappearance in 1970s London, I am revising, editing, and generally fussing over the fourth book in the series, Darkness in the Forest.
+As well as writing David’s next curious case, a disappearance in 1970s London that doesn't even have a title yet, I am revising, editing, and generally fussing over the fourth book in the series, Darkness in the Forest.
 The second book, Gate in the Shadows, which was briefly published as the first book to see how that would work, is now back where it should be as the second in the series.
-It is almost there, currently with some amazing helpful readers, and when everything is checked and I build up the courage, it will be published, hopefully January 2026.
+It is almost there, currently with some amazing helpful readers, and when everything is checked, and I build up the courage, it will be published, hopefully May 2026.
+As if that little lot were not enough, I have written a classic ghost story, The Gamekeeper's House, and that is also being worked on, but before doing any more with that, I need to line-edit the third in the David Hammond series, Destruction of Faith.
+Writing a classic ghost story was such fun, I am drafting out another; Something Disturbed.

 Everybody thinks writing is the best part of, well, writing, but actually it is editing and revising.
 This is definitely my favourite part, where the story emerges from mere words and truly comes to life.
 What initially falls out of my head onto the page is the full story, usually, but not always in the right order, and definitely not in the right words.
 The truly hard part is getting the story right, a painfully slow process, but I just love doing it.